 Post Traumatic Stress (PTS)

 If you have served and are experiencing symptoms of Post Traumatic Stress (PTS), you are not alone.
 Up to 20% of Veterans of the post 9/11 conflicts have been diagnosed with PTS.
 If you are of this 20%, take comfort in knowing that your symptoms are normal and a natural response to trauma; there is nothing wrong with you.
 PTS is unique in comparison to other mental health diagnoses, as the symptoms are caused by exposure to traumatic events.
 Therefore, the resulting trauma response should be viewed as an injury rather than a disorder or illness.

-Returning home after deployment can be a difficult transition for you and your loved ones.
-You may feel isolated, like even your closest family and friends just can't relate.
-You may feel as if you have changed and no one understands what you have experienced and just just want you to be "back to normal?"
-The transition from war zone to home front would ideally take place with a great deal of understanding and support.
-However, this is not always possible when balancing your needs with the needs of your loved ones as well as tending to your responsibilities while readjusting to "life as usual?"
+Returning home after deployment can be a difficult transition for you as well as your loved ones.
+You may feel isolated, like even your closest family and friends can't relate.
+You may feel as if you have changed and no one understands you now.
+You may feel like your loved ones just want you to be "back to normal."
+The transition from war zone to home front would ideally take place slowly and with a great deal of understanding and support.
+However, this is not always possible when balancing your needs with the needs of your loved ones as well as tending to your responsibilities while readjusting to "life as usual."
 If you are suffering from symptoms of PTS, this process is undoubtedly much more complicated.
 How do you find the time and space to heal from the trauma you have experienced so that you can tend to your relationships and responsibilities?
 Therapy, of course.

 Give An Hour Provider

 I am a proud Give An Hour provider, meaning I provide no cost ongoing therapy services to military service members, veterans and their families.
 If you have questions regarding whether you qualify for free services through the Give An Hour, please contact me and we can discuss your unique situation.
 You can also obtain more information by visiting giveanhour.org.